DeeJack/EpubToSpeech/README.md

 - Frontend: VueJS with Vuetify
 - Backend: Python with Flask
-- Supported TTS Services: Azure, OpenAI, ElevenLabs, and a local one
+- Supported TTS Services: Azure, OpenAI, ElevenLabs, and a local one (espeak for linux)

 ## Getting Started